teachers at evolve

 Louise teaches open level hatha on mondays from 5:30 – 6:45pm

-Mary teaches open level yoga for addiction recovery on wednesdays from 3 – 4pm
+Mary teaches open level recovery yoga on wednesdays from 3 – 4pm

 Matthew first attended a yoga class upon the recommendation of a friend and loved the feeling of moving and opening his body.
 He soon discovered dance as well and devoted his life to the two.
 A trained dancer, Matthew’s classes are flowing and challenging — and you’re likely to do an inversion or two.
 Within the practice, he presents the principles of yoga in an accessible and down-to-earth way.

-matt teaches power hour on wednesdays + thursdays at 1-2pm
+matt teaches power hour on thursdays at 1-2pm

 Maz has been teaching Pilates for nearly a decade and as her experience has increased so has her passion and love for teaching it.
 Starting out as a Personal Trainer in Soho’s ‘The Third Space’, she gained six years experience teaching Pilates one-on-one and in group classes before launching into teaching freelance around London and the South of France.
 Working closely with some of London’s top physiotherapists, she has used Pilates techniques very effectively to aid rehabilitation from injury and back pain.